felix-wg/learningResources/README.md

 ## Workflows

 ## Git
+I actually mostly only use `git add .` , `git commit -m "message"` and `git push` but I also know some other commands like `git pull` or `git checkout`.
+I really started using it in my internship so I don't really have a learning resource for it.
+I just googled the commands I needed.

 ### Gitflow
 Learned and used [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) in my first internship.
 Never used any other way of working with git.
 I found it very easy to work with Gitflow.